danieltomasz/danieltomasz.github.io/content/blog/division-mental-functions.md

 Maybe I state something trivial, but I think all these terms used in Cognitive Science are a little bit blurry.
 It allows scientists to escape any clear borders between processes defined by these terms.
 On the other hand, scientists in a theory are well aware that there is no process in isolation (but this sometimes is much harder to operationalize in practice).

 Many different philosophers and neuroscientists told much about this topic.
 Currently, neuroinformatics could provide some nice tools.
-Read more this [review by Russell A. Poldrack and Tal Yarkoni](https://www.annualreviews.org/doi/abs/10.1146/annurev-psych-122414-033729).
+Read more in this [review by Russell A. Poldrack and Tal Yarkoni](https://www.annualreviews.org/doi/abs/10.1146/annurev-psych-122414-033729).